-- 3. Accessory buildings shall not exceed the height regulations of the applicable zoning district. - Setbacks for accessory structures shall be the same as that allowed for the principal use pursuant to Article IV, Table 2, except where otherwise noted. - 4-5.An accessory structure may require an ASPR pursuant to Article VII (G) (1) (b).
-If an accessory building is proposed at the same time with a principal residential use that also requires an ASPR, then one ASPR process shall be sufficient for review and approval of both uses. - e.
-Free-Standing Accessory Dwellings. - 1.
-Any free-standing accessory dwelling that does not conform to all principal building lot size, density, frontage, yards, setbacks, and other dimensions of the Zoning Law, Table 2, for the district in which it is proposed may not be subdivided from the lot to become a principal dwelling.
-Such structure shall conform to Article V (A) (1) (d) (2) and all other setback and dimension requirements for an accessory structure including Article V (A) (1) (c) (1), (2), (3), (6-11). - f.
+- 3. Accessory buildings shall not exceed the height regulations of the applicable zoning district. - 4.
+Setbacks for accessory structures shall be the same as that allowed for the principal use pursuant to Article IV, Table 2, except where otherwise noted. - 5.
+An accessory structure may require an ASPR pursuant to Article VII (G) (1) (b).
+If an accessory building is proposed at the same time with a principal residential use that also requires an ASPR, then one ASPR process shall be sufficient for review and approval of both uses.

+e.
+Free-Standing Accessory Dwellings.

+- Any free-standing accessory dwelling that does not conform to all principal building lot size, density, frontage, yards, setbacks, and other dimensions of the Zoning Law, Table 2, for the district in which it is proposed may not be subdivided from the lot to become a principal dwelling.
+Such structure shall conform to Article V (A) (1) (d) (2) and all other setback and dimension requirements for an accessory structure including Article V (A) (1) (c) (1), (2), (3), (6-11). - a.
 Free-standing accessory dwellings that are 1,000 square feet or more of building footprint shall conform to all principal building lot size, density, frontage, yards, setbacks, and other dimensions of the Zoning Law, Table 2, for the district in which it is proposed. - f.
-When an Accessory Building is Constructed on a Vacant Lot Prior to a Principal Use.

-A building or structure normally considered an accessory structure, including but not limited to an equipment shed, may be constructed on a vacant lot prior to establishment of a principal use only with a Building Permit and shall be considered the principal structure and use on such lot until such time as another principal structure/use is established. - All lot size, setback, height, lot coverage, road frontage, buffer or other dimensional requirements of this Zoningloeal Llaw shall be met at the time the structure/use is constructed or initiated.
-Under no circumstances shall a nonconforming lot be created. - 3.
-At such time as a second structure is erected on the lot so that it becomes the principal building or structure, the first structure previously established shall thereaftern be considered an accessory structure.
+When an Accessory Building is Constructed on a Vacant Lot Prior to a Principal Use. - 1.
+A building or structure normally considered an accessory structure, including but not limited to an equipment shed, may be constructed on a vacant lot prior to establishment of a principal use only with a Building Permit and shall be considered the principal structure and use on such lot until such time as another principal structure/use is established. - 2.
+All lot size, setback, height, lot coverage, road frontage, buffer or other dimensional requirements of this Zoning Law shall be met at the time the structure/use is constructed or initiated.
+Under no circumstances shall a non-conforming lot be created. - 3.
+At such time as a second structure is erected on the lot so that it becomes the principal building or structure, the first structure previously established shall thereafter be considered an accessory structure.
 In such case, all requirements for accessory buildings or uses of Article V (A) (1) (d) shall be met in addition to such requirements for any principal structure or use. - 4.
-In all circumstances, structures placed or constructed on a vacant lot and intended to be used for temporary or permanent residential purposes, including but not limited to recreational vehicles and campers, shall be considered the principal use and as such, shall meet all related requirements of this Zoninglocal Law.
+In all circumstances, structures placed or constructed on a vacant lot and intended to be used for temporary or permanent residential purposes, including but not limited to recreational vehicles and campers, shall be considered the principal use and as such, shall meet all related requirements of this Zoning Law. - a.
+The vacant lot shall have, at the time of construction, a lot area no less than the minimum specified for a residential use for the zoning district. - b.
+All accessory structures/uses shall satisfy all setback requirements set forth for a principal structure within the zoning district. - c.
+At such time as a second structure is erected on the lot so that it becomes the principal residential structure, the first structure previously established shall then be considered an accessory structure/use.